tensorflow/docs/site/en/api_docs/python/tf/TensorArray.md

 #### Args:

 * <b>`dtype`</b>: (required) data type of the TensorArray.
 * <b>`size`</b>: (optional) int32 scalar `Tensor`: the size of the TensorArray.
   Required if handle is not provided.
 * <b>`dynamic_size`</b>: (optional) Python bool: If true, writes to the TensorArray can grow the TensorArray past its initial size.
 Default: False.
 * <b>`clear_after_read`</b>: Boolean (optional, default: True).
 If True, clear TensorArray values after reading them.
 This disables read-many semantics, but allows early release of memory.
 * <b>`tensor_array_name`</b>: (optional) Python string: the name of the TensorArray.
   This is used when creating the TensorArray handle.
 If this value is set, handle should be None.
 * <b>`handle`</b>: (optional) A `Tensor` handle to an existing TensorArray.
 If this is set, tensor_array_name should be None.
 Only supported in graph mode.
-* <b>`flow`</b>: (optional) A float `Tensor` scalar coming from an existing `TensorArray.flow`.
+* <b>`flow`</b>: (optional) A float `Tensor` scalar coming from an existing
+  <a href="../tf/TensorArray#flow"><code>TensorArray.flow</code></a>.
 Only supported in graph mode.
 * <b>`infer_shape`</b>: (optional, default: True) If True, shape inference is enabled.
 In this case, all elements must have the same shape.
 * <b>`element_shape`</b>: (optional, default: None) A `TensorShape` object specifying the shape constraints of each of the elements of the TensorArray.
   Need not be fully defined.
 * <b>`colocate_with_first_write_call`</b>: If `True`, the TensorArray will be colocated on the same device as the Tensor used on its first write (write operations include `write`, `unstack`, and `split`).
 If `False`, the TensorArray will be placed on the device determined by the device context available during its initialization.
 * <b>`name`</b>: A name for the operation (optional).

 #### Raises:

 * <b>`ValueError`</b>: if both handle and tensor_array_name are provided.
 * <b>`TypeError`</b>: if handle is provided but is not a Tensor.